A Honolulu Empty Homes Tax: Impacts on Housing Supply and County Revenue

 The higher the true vacancy rate is, the more impactful the policy will be in terms of both housing supply and county revenue.
 If more owners prefer to simply pay the new tax and leave their property vacant, the policy will raise significant revenue, but contribute few units of new housing supply.
 Alternatively, if owners fill their units, the revenue effects would be smaller, while the housing supply effects would be sizable.

 In Vancouver, the implementation of the 3% Empty Homes Tax was accompanied by a 54% decline in vacant units.
-If we assume 7% of Honolulu homes are vacant under the tax, and we assume Honolulu empty home owners will respond similarly to those in Vancouver, the policy would free up 14,000 housing units and the county would take in an additional $144 million each year.
+If we assume 7% of Honolulu homes are vacant under the tax, and we assume Honolulu empty home owners will respond similarly to those in Vancouver, the policy would free up 14,000 housing units and the county would take in $110 million in the policy’s first year, $220 million in the second year, and $330 million in subsequent years.
 If the new local housing supply resulted in a decrease in home values, the county revenue windfall would be proportionally reduced.
 Given the unknowns, the actual outcomes could vary significantly.
 Under other reasonable assumptions, the policy might free up anywhere from 4,000 to 20,000 units of housing and could raise annual revenue anywhere from $50 million to $400 million.

 The potential housing supply and revenue effects are both significant.
 An increase in 14,000 housing units amounts to a 4% increase in Honolulu County’s total housing stock.
 In recent years, Honolulu has only expanded its housing supply by roughly 2,500 units per year, so this change represents several years of new housing supply.
-On the revenue side, $144 million represents about 4% of Honolulu’s entire county operating budget.
-This estimate assumes the average unit is assessed at a 1.3% rate.
-If typical vacancy durations are longer than the ACS data suggest, the tax would raise more revenue.
-If we assume the average was 2%, the policy would raise $222 million.
+On the revenue side, $330 million represents about 9% of Honolulu’s entire county operating budget.
 Whether the funds are used to build additional housing units or provide other government services, the amount of new revenue would be substantial.
 The empty home tax would raise this revenue disproportionately from second-home owners and out-of-state residents, making the tax relatively progressive and reducing the burden on locals.

 In its current form, Bill 46 applies only to empty housing units and does not apply to vacant land in residentially zoned areas.
 Purchasing residential land and choosing to leave it vacant also reduces housing supply.
 An empty lot is assessed at a lower value than if it had a home on it, and therefore enjoys a lower property tax.
 This incentivizes owners of empty lots to leave them empty, which deprives the county of both housing and revenue.
 Taxing empty land would incentivize the landowners to quickly build housing to avoid the tax.
 According to property tax records, Honolulu has more than 2,000 residential lots sitting empty, each with the potential to provide multiple units of housing.
 Extending the tax to cover empty lots in addition to housing units could provide additional housing and revenue.